rerun-io/rerun/docs/content/howto/visualization/extend-ui.md

 **⚠️ Note that the interface for adding Space Views are very far from stable.** Expect code implementing custom Space Views to break with every release of Rerun.

 # Future work
-We plan to also support embedding your own GUI widgets inside existing space views.
+We plan to also support embedding your own GUI widgets inside existing views.